bambooforest/IntroDataScience_Spring_2022/4_data_wrangling/README.md

     ## 1 black     7
     ## 2 blue      8

-We can also use `group_by` on the atheltes data.
+We can also use `group_by` on the athletes data.
 For example, how many gold medals per country?

 ``` r